-There was a time when paying down your debts was good, prudent financial advice that came from the banks, other financial institutions and advisors.
-It seems times have changed as I am getting more stories of people who are encourage to take on more debt as opposed to less debt.
+There was a time when paying down your debts was good, prudent financial advice that came from the banks, other financial institutions, and advisors.
+It seems times have changed as I am getting more stories of people who are encouraged to take on more debt as opposed to less debt.
 Maybe this is part of the reason debt has hit record levels.
-Here are few of my favorite examples.
+Here are a few of my favorite examples.

 Larry was going to do some home renovations and being from the old school, he put money away every paycheque into a ‘renovation’ account and did not start the renovations until he had saved $25,000.
 When Larry went into the bank to get a certified cheque to pay the first installment to his contractor, the 20-something customer service representative questioned his strategy suggesting that interest rates are so low, he should open up a line of credit to finance the renovations.
 She argued that he could use his money for investments which could give higher returns than the 3.5% interest deal she could give him on the line of credit.
 Larry was not happy with this advice.
 He gave her an earful and suggested that his 52 years of wisdom could teach her a few lessons about debt and money.

 The bank employee might have sincerely believed she was helping him with her suggestion but the fact remains, she did not ask him any questions about his finances.
 If she did, she would have realized that he was in a financial position where he did not need the money or want any extra investment risk.
 Besides debt may be a reason not to have savings.

 Extend the amortization